rodrigotolledo/gatling_code_example/README.md

 gatling_code_example
 ====================

-A simple example of Performance Test with Gatling.
+A simple code example of Performance Test with Gatling.